ibm-cloud-docs/discovery-data/collections.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}} only**: The next scheduled crawl is displayed on the Activity page.

 If you change the schedule frequency, the next scheduled crawl time might not be what you expect.
 The crawls are set up to occur on a regular schedule at a specific time or day by default.
-For example, if you change the crawl schedule from weekly to monthly on 11 August, the next crawl might be scheduled for 31 August.
-It is not scheduled for exactly a month from the day you made the change, but it is scheduled to run on the day that is designated as the default day for a monthly crawl to run.
+For example, if you change the crawl schedule from weekly to monthly on 11 August, the next crawl might be scheduled for 31 August instead of 11 September.
+It is not scheduled for exactly a month from the day you made the change.
+Instead, it is scheduled to run on the day that is designated as the default run day for the selected crawl frequency.